-In recent years, without any farm infrastructure for feeding cows or protecting them from the weather, the Crosthwaites became increasingly concerned as they watched their Spring-calvers struggling in warm-hot Summer conditions while in early lactation, and high wastage of silage fed under fence lines.
-They were also finding it difficult to manage their Spring-calvers' precalving transition program in late Winter - early Spring due to wet conditions.
-The impacts on the Spring-calvers were significant, with their annual milk production 30 per cent lower during November to April and six-week in-calf rate 20 per cent lower than the Autumn-calvers'.
-However, calving more cows in Autumn was not the solution.
-Pastures were already suffering considerable damage from cows under wet Winter conditions, and with a flat milk price across the 12 months of the year being paid by the Crosthwaites' processor, there was nothing to be gained from increasing their Winter milk flow.
+In recent years, without any farm infrastructure for feeding cows or protecting them from the weather, the Crosthwaites became increasingly concerned as they watched their spring calvers struggling in warm-hot summer conditions while in early lactation, and high wastage of silage fed under fence lines.
+They were also finding it difficult to manage their spring calvers' pre-calving transition program in late winter - early spring due to wet conditions.
+The impacts on the spring calvers were significant, with their annual milk production 30 per cent lower during November to April and six-week in-calf rate 20 per cent lower than the autumn-calvers'.
+However, calving more cows in autumn was not the solution.
+Pastures were already suffering considerable damage from cows under wet winter conditions, and with a flat milk price across the 12 months of the year being paid by the Crosthwaites' processor, there was nothing to be gained from increasing their winter milk flow.

-"My thought process was to consider the climatic inadequacies we deal with here, with the wet river flats in Winter and the hot Summer, and the impacts on fertility and production, and think through what type of facility would suit us best, rather than just replicate one I had seen on another farm," said Stuart. "
+"My thought process was to consider the climatic inadequacies we deal with here, with the wet river flats in winter and the hot summer, and the impacts on fertility and production, and think through what type of facility would suit us best, rather than just replicate one I had seen on another farm."

 "We knew that an earthen feedpad with modular troughs would not work on the river flats, so we considered a concrete feedpad with troughs," said Stuart.
-"But I was concerned about staff having to manually clean out troughs.
-I looked at constructing a 1.2m wide trough and buying a dingo trencher to clear it regularly, but realised that it would actually be cheaper to construct a concrete feedpad with a central drive alley and cow alleys separated by a nib wall and post and rail cow/feed barrier."
+"But I was concerned about staff having to manually clean out troughs."
+"I looked at constructing a 1.2m wide trough and buying a dingo trencher to clear it regularly."
+However on further consideration, Stuart opted to construct a concrete feedpad with a central drive alley equipped with a nib wall and post and rail cow feed barrier.
+A robotic feed pusher was purchased dissolving manual labour requirements of the earlier option.